I was not complaining about doing jury duty, I was frustrated by the TIMING.

 Around August 10, I got a notice in the mail for potential jury selection.

 “The law requires you to complete this questionnaire.
 Please respond within 10 days.

-“Your name was selected at random from voter, Department of Motor Vehicles, tax, social services or unemployment lists.
+“Your name was selected at random from the voter, Department of Motor Vehicles, tax, social services, or unemployment lists.
 This is not a summons.
 You are NOT required to appear for jury service at this time.”

 Please enter your e-mail address so we may contact you concerning this questionnaire (2-5 is oui, 6-7 is non):